dynamiqs/dynamiqs/docs/tutorials/experimental-fits.md

 ```
 we use the `L-BFGS` Pytorch solver as its convergence is faster than a simple gradient descent.

-!!! warning Optimisation time
+!!! note Optimisation time
-    The full optimisation runs in 5 to 10 minutes on a ``
+    The full optimisation runs in 5 to 10 minutes on a NVIDIA GeForce RTX 4090.

 To retreive the values, we show the fit plot
 ```python